- Magento Development

 You don’t want your site to slow down or crashes for no apparent reason so it is advisable to set up a watch on the areas that matter the most to your site and schedule a periodic audit.
 To help you in the right direction and keep your Magento store maintained we have presented the entire audit checklist.

 Why do I need an Audit?

 As an owner, it is your responsibility to make sure that your customers stay unharmed.
 A site audit will protect your website from the hacker.
-If any unethical movements are taking place like stealing the card information or controlling the customers’ personal data then site audit will identify such attempts and inform you immediately.
+If any unethical movements are taking place like stealing the card information or controlling the customers’ personal data then a site audit will identify such attempts and inform you immediately.
 It also audits existing issues which are bugging your system so that you can solve them before they grow further.
-It allows you to chart out the next course of action for your websites like performing minor fixes, an update or a migration.
+It allows you to chart out the next course of action for your websites like performing minor fixes, an update, or a migration.

-Thus, if you want your website to run smoothly and develop the performance then you have to perform a regular site audit.
+Thus, if you want your website to run smoothly and develop performance then you have to perform a regular site audit.

 What do I Audit?

 Your audit should cover the major three sectors:

 Your site collects your customers’ personal details so you need to minutely monitor any known symptoms of common Magento hacks.
 Keep a close eye on existing security patches, changes in the mode or any kind of modification are done in the extension.
 Recheck the administrator accounts and payment configuration.
 Magento site audit will detect any vulnerability in the payment methods, administrative credentials, and site control due to the changes in certain settings.